-- Your radiologist will call you with your biopsy results in 3 to 5 working days.
+- Your radiologist will call you with your biopsy results in 3 to 5 business days (Monday through Friday).
 They will also send a report to your doctor.
 Your doctor will use the results of your biopsy to help plan your care.

 If you have questions after 5:00 pm, during the weekend, or on a holiday, call 212-639-2000 and ask for the Radiology Body fellow on call.Back to top